Earn money with a graduate assistantship Main Content

 Graduate assistantships (GAs) are available in a variety of places across campus, from academic departments and research centers to administrative and service units.
-This type of appointment comprises the largest number of awards offered by the University.
+This type of graduate assistantship appointment comprises the largest number of awards offered by the University.
 Nondeclared students are not eligible for graduate assistantships unless granted an exception by the Graduate School.
 Graduate Assistants are not allowed to hold a student worker position unless they have special approval through the Graduate School.

 Students should inquire directly to the chair of the department to which they have been admitted or to the appointing officer of a research center or administrative or service unit.
 Information about the criteria used to select GAs and to assign graduate assistantship responsibilities may be obtained by contacting the chair of the department, the administrator of a research or service unit, or the Graduate School.

 There are three types of graduate assistantships: